cathyswu/webscraper/README.md

    crawl4ai-doctor
    ```

+   If you're getting import errors, make sure the package is installed in the correct Python environment.

    If you encounter any browser-related issues, you can install them manually:
    ```bash
    python -m playwright install --with-deps chromium